Fistsofury/fists-crafting/README.md

 # TO DO
 - Only show recipes on XP owned
 - Add configs for animation and props
-- add xp multiplier for amount crafted
+- Add mor animations when crafting
+- add item requirement to craft certain recipes